Roll20/help.roll20.net/_posts/2012-09-05-tabletop-tokens.md

 4. Status Indicator Overlays: This button rolls out a menu that gives you a series of colored dots as well as a red X that overlays over the Token image.
 You can use these to show status ailments or to differentiate multiples of the same Token type.
 You can have multiple indicators displaying simultaneously.

 ##Token Settings
-Clicking the Edit button on a Token brings up the Edit Token window:
+Clicking the Edit button or double clicking on a Token brings up the Edit Token window:

 <img src='tokensettings.jpg' />